 Academic Integrity at Baruch College: Summary for Faculty

-More than 50% of college students in the U.S. report that they have recently committed acts that we as faculty would label as “cheating” or “plagiarism.”
-The best way to prevent academic dishonesty is through clear communication and dialogue: faculty members should define in writing and through discussion what we mean by academic dishonesty and explain why it is antithetical to learning and unacceptable in our classrooms.
-(Potential sanctions should be on the syllabus.)
+According to results of surveys sponsored by the International Center for Academic Integrity (taken by about 1500 Baruch students in 2006), more than 50% of college students in the U.S. report that they had recently done things that we as faculty would label as “cheating” or “plagiarism.”
+Don McCabe, the author of those surveys and many AI (Academic Integrity) studies, concluded that the best way to prevent academic dishonesty is through clear communication and dialogue: faculty members should define in writing and through discussion what we mean by academic dishonesty and explain why it is antithetical to learning and unacceptable in our classrooms.
+Potential academic sanctions (such as lowered grades) should be on the syllabus.
 Such messages should be reinforced throughout the semester and throughout the college community.

 Syllabus and Discussion best practices